DumpsterDoofus/Twitch-Chat-Downloader/README.md

 1. Ensure the [.NET Core runtime](https://dotnet.microsoft.com/download) is on the path.
 2. Download and unzip the [release](https://github.com/DumpsterDoofus/Twitch-Chat-Downloader/releases/download/1.0.0/TwitchChatDownloader.7z).
-3. In PowerShell (or similar terminal), run `dotnet TwitchChatDownloader.dll --help` to display the help, printed below for convenience:
+3. In PowerShell (or similar terminal), run `dotnet TwitchChatDownloader.dll` to display the help, printed below for convenience:

 ```
-TwitchChatDownloader 1.0.0
+TwitchChatDownloader 1.1.1
 Copyright (C) 2019 TwitchChatDownloader

-  -v, --videoid      The video ID (for example, https://www.twitch.tv/videos/213105685 has ID 213105685).
-This will
-                     download subtitles for a single video.

-  -u, --username     The username (for example, https://www.twitch.tv/zfg1 has username zfg1).
-Use this if you want
+ERROR(S):
+  No verb selected.

-                     to download subtitles for all of a user's videos of a certain type.
+  user       Download chat for all of a user's videos.

-  -t, --videotype    (Default: All) The type of videos to download (only matters if a username is provided).
-Can be:
-                     All (default), Upload, Archive, or Highlight.

-  --help             Display this help screen.
+  video      Download a single video.

+  help       Display more information on a specific command.

-  --version          Display version information.
+  version    Display version information.
 ```

+If you run the above verbs without arguments (for example, `dotnet TwitchChatDownloader.dll video`), you'll be presented with even more help info.

 ### Examples

 #### Downloading for a single video (https://www.twitch.tv/videos/69027652)

 ```
-dotnet TwitchChatDownloader.dll --videoid 69027652
+dotnet TwitchChatDownloader.dll video --videoid 69027652
 ```

 Example log output: